 # – Zuid-Kennemerland National Park

-If you would like to see Dutch dunes and spend a day in a nature, a visit to the Zuid-Kennemerland National Park could be a great idea.
-It has many cycling routes, walking paths and it’s a home to some beautiful sceneries with cute little lakes.
+If you would like to see Dutch dunes and spend a day in nature, a visit to the Zuid-Kennemerland National Park could be a great idea.
+It has many cycling routes, walking paths and it’s home to some beautiful sceneries with cute little lakes.
 I’ve seen a deer and a highland cattle there, as well.

 # – Go to the beach

 The North Sea and some beautiful sandy beaches are only 20 minutes away from Haarlem.
-You can get a city bus no. 81 from in front the train station in Haarlem.
+You can get a city bus no. 81 from in front of the train station in Haarlem.
 Or catch a train to Zandvoort aan Zee.
 And you’ll be at a beach in around 20 minutes.
 I love going there on weekends, take a walk at a beach or just enjoy having a coffee or breakfast with a nice sea view.